How to build self esteem – Part III

 - You constantly worry about making the wrong choice, and therefore often delay important life decisions.

-If you have a healthy self doubt you routinely question your own motives and probe for a subconscious reasons for your actions, thoughts or emotions.
+If you have a healthy self-doubt you routinely question your own motives and probe for subconscious reasons for your actions, thoughts or emotions.
 You regularly ask the question, “Why am I really doing this?” to yourself.
 Some other signs are:

 - You feel neutral or positive emotions such as calmness or curiosity.

 - You always feel like you are making progress towards clarity, no matter how small it is.